gd-labs/learning-ocaml/README.md

 # learning-ocaml

-Project following the book [OCaml Programming: Correct + Efficient + Beautiful](https://cs3110.github.io/textbook/ocaml_programming.pdf) serving as an introduction both to the OCaml programming language and the idea behind functional programming in general.
+Project following the book [OCaml Programming: Correct + Efficient + Beautiful](https://cs3110.github.io/textbook/ocaml_programming.pdf) serving as an introduction both to the OCaml programming language and the ideas behind functional programming in general.

 ## The recipe for Tail Recursion (4.4)